Where to See Wild Penguins on New Zealand's South Island

 Once they were out of sight, our group snapped out of our collective penguin-viewing trance.
 I skipped with joy nearly all the way back to our car; I couldn't believe we'd been lucky enough to see three of one of the rarest types of penguin in the world.

 My one regret?
 I wish I had a better camera.
-Our little Canon point and shoot Canon can only do so much.
+Our little Canon point and shoot could only do so much.

 Where to See Penguins Pt.
 2